stewcop23/LinAlgExtras/README.md

 * [Kimberly Brehm | Linear Agebra (Entire Course)](https://youtube.com/playlist?list=PLl-gb0E4MII03hiCrZa7YqxUMEeEPmZqK&si=IidBIq97HmHjQie8)
   * I haven't looked very far into this one, but according to a Sci 26, it has "similar content" although it's "in a bit of a different order"
 * [Wikipedia | Linear Algebra](https://en.wikipedia.org/wiki/Linear_algebra)
-  * Wikipedia can often be dense, technical, and often goes beyond what we will learn in 174, so it may not help a ton, however, it is written in the same language as 174, and may clear up a few things
+  * Wikipedia can often be dense, technical, and often goes beyond what we will learn in 174, so it may not help a ton, however, it is written in the same language as 174, and may aid in clearing things up

 ## Section 0